WolfgangMehner/vim-plugins/lua-support/README.md

       Lua -> Snippets -> template setup wizard

+   It will help you set up the file <runtimepath>/templates/personal.templates .
+   The file is read by all plug-ins supporting this feature to get your personal details.
 Here is the minimal personalization (my settings as an example):

        SetMacro( 'AUTHOR',       'Wolfgang Mehner' )
        SetMacro( 'AUTHORREF',    'WM' )
        SetMacro( 'EMAIL',        'wolfgang-mehner@web.de' )
        SetMacro( 'ORGANIZATION', '' )
        SetMacro( 'COPYRIGHT',    'Copyright (c) |YEAR|, |AUTHOR|' )

+   Use the file $HOME/.vim/templates/lua.templates to customize or add to your Lua template library.
+It can also be set up via the wizard.

    (Read more about the template system in the plug-in documentation)